 “We confabulate; we make stories up about how it is that.
 ‘Oh, everything is just fine, and our consumer-driven society is just OK; and of course the fact that we are emptying the seas, the fact that we are causing wide-spread climate change, you know the fact that we do have global hunger is just an anomaly, and we will be able to correct it if only we get back on track.’”

 Fellow, Institute for Food and Development Policy

 Our carbon-based energy economy has been so successful that we are now held in its grip, mesmerized into thinking it will go on forever.
-It has distorted our definition of prosperity by placing “growth” central on the altar of human intent and interaction with the natural world.
+It has distorted our definition of prosperity by placing “growth” centrally on the altar of human intent and interaction with the natural world.
 To challenge the efficacy of infinite economic growth is suspect, even heretical.
 But we arrive at the 21st century at a crossroads and challenge it we must if we are to choose a path toward sustainability.

-Exponential growth – the Achilles heel of a finite world
+Exponential Growth: the Achilles Heel of a Finite World

 More people mean more consumers equals growing markets and jobs to pay for consumption to support growing markets – plenty for all, and then even more, in an accelerating, unending cycle.

 Human ingenuity and innovation notwithstanding, we live within a finite system.
 Be it climate change, energy, biodiversity loss, sustainable agriculture, mineral depletion or collapsing fisheries, we cannot continually “grow” our way out from the challenges we now face.
 At the core of any solution for creating a sustainable society is choosing a path based on a new definition of prosperity.

 “Economic growth as we have known it is over and done with,” says Richard Heinberg in his book The End of Growth.
 Accepting the fallacy of growth is a disquieting notion because it threatens all we have ever known.